mifi/reactive-video/README.md

 ## How does it work?

 Reactive Video fires up one or more Puppeteer/Chromium tabs to render the React component hierarchy and rapidly capture screenshots for each frame when they are done rendering.

-NOTE: It starts a HTTP server on `localhost` serving files in the current directory for the Puppeteer client.
+It starts a HTTP server on `localhost` serving files (videos, images etc) needed to the Puppeteer client (protected by a token.)

 ## Features